Maanja Velu

 Maanja Velu is a 2010 Indian Tamil-language masala film directed by A. Venkatesh.
-It stars Arun, Karthik, Prabhu and Dhansika, with Vijayakumar and Riyaz Khan playing supporting roles and Santhanam and Ganja Karuppu providing comical relief.
+It stars Arun Vijay, Karthik, Prabhu and Dhansika, with Vijayakumar and Riyaz Khan playing supporting roles and Santhanam and Ganja Karuppu providing comical relief.

 It is a remake of the 2007 Telugu film Lakshyam.
-It has also been dubbed in Hindi as Zakhmi Cheetah.
-The film became a hit at the box office similar to the previous outing Malai Malai.
+The film became a hit at the box office similar to Venkatesh's 2009 masala film Malai Malai.

 Plot

+The film starts with Anjali escaping on a motorcycle from her enforced engagement with the assistance of the groom; however, DIG Easwarapandian sees her from his police car.
+Meanwhile, a valiant Velu absconds from the police prison and beats a group of policemen.
+Easwarapandian arrives at the warehouse.
+Velu jumps over his car and then shoots it, killing him.
+He drives off on Anjali's motorcycle.

-The film starts with a flashback.
-ACP Bose is a sincere police officer happily married.
-He lives with his parents and younger brother Velu.
-Velu is a college student, and he falls in love with his classmate Anjali.
-Enters Umapathi, the villain who is notorious for settlements and land deals.
-Anjali comes across Bose when she is on a field trip from her college with her friends.
-She gets friendly with his daughter Pinky, who tells her that she would get her introduced to her uncle Velu, and they would make a good pair.
-It turns out that Velu studies in Anjali's college and soon after, they come to know each other and get close.
+Past: Six months ago, ACP Bose was a sincere and happily married police officer.
+He lives with his parents, wife, and younger brother, Velu.
+Velu is a college student who manages the college canteen.
+He falls in love with his classmate, Anjali.
+Velu always loves his family and his brother.
+Enter Umapathi, the villain who is notorious for land deals.
+On a field trip with her friends, Anjali comes across Bose.
+She gets friendly with his daughter Pinky, who tells her that she will get introduced to her uncle Velu and that they will be a good pair.
+It turns out that Velu studies at Anjali's college, and after comedic incidents, they get to know one another and get close.

-Bose investigate the case of Umapathi, whom no one has been able to touch.
-He is even involved with a land deal involving crores of money which is completely illegal and others including the DIG is involved.
-When the chairman of the bank who has lent money for the deal demands the money back as the deal has not worked, Umapathi eliminates him.
-The people who are customers of the bank take to the streets and try to damage the bank.
-Bose arrives there, arrests the manager, and takes him away.
-Somehow, Umapathi discovers the manager's whereabouts.
-He arrives there with his men and the DIG and nearly kills Bose.
-Umapathi asks his men to dump the body.
-On the way, Velu gets involved and ultimately rescues Bose from a burning bus, and Bose dies in Velu's arms.
-The entire media and the people think Bose has swindled off all the money as they have been made to believe that by the DIG.
+Bose investigates the case of Umapathi, whom no one has been able to touch.
+He is even involved with a land deal involving crores of money, which is illegal, and others, including the DIG.
+When trying to arrest Umapathi for a witness' death, the minister calls the DIG to let Umapathi go.
+So Bose kills goons linked to Umapathi's crime syndicate.
+The chairman of the chit fund, who lent ₹1,000,000,000 (US$21.5 million) for the deal, demands the money back as the agreement has not worked.
+Umapathi requests the help of Dinesh, Velu's friend and Umapathi's henchman.
+Dinesh technically assassinates the chairman by electrocuting him, and Bose uncovers his death.
+Dinesh lusts for Anjali.
+Velu saves Anjali after she gets kidnapped.
+He beats up Umapathi's goons and Umapathi; he threatens and beats up Umapathi.